Hojin00/Hojin00/README.md

 ### iOS developer, Hojin Ryu 💻

 I always challenge myself to be a better developer.
-I truly believe that knowledge becomes one's own only when it's used.
+What I truly believe is that knowledge acquisition only comes after it's used for any valuable purpose.
 So whenever I learn something I try to take a note or share with someone.

 Profile:
 - LinkedIn: https://www.linkedin.com/in/hojin-ryu-3bb80a1b3/